mir-one/localfarm/README.md

 ## Getting Started

 This software is built with [Go](https://golang.org) programming language.
 It means you will get an executable binary to run on your machine.
-You **don't need** extra software like MAMP, XAMPP, or WAMP to run **Tania**, but you may need MySQL database if you choose to use it instead of SQLite *(the default database.)*
+You **don't need** extra software like MAMP, XAMPP, or WAMP to run **LocalFarm**, but you may need MySQL database if you choose to use it instead of SQLite *(the default database.)*

-If your OS is not listed on our releases page, you have to build Tania for your OS by yourself.
-You can follow our instructions to build **Tania**.
+If your OS is not listed on our releases page, you have to build LocalFarm for your OS by yourself.
+You can follow our instructions to build **LocalFarm**.

 ### Prerequisites
 - [Go](https://golang.org) >= 1.11